Jamie White, Director of Retention & Student Success Initiatives

 and Associated Faculty Member

 Jamie received a Master’s Degree in Higher Education and Student Affairs from The Ohio State University and a Bachelor’s of Business Administration degree from Ohio University.
-She currently serves as the Retention Coordinator and oversees all of the learning communities on campus.
-Like you, she is proud to also be a first generation college student.
-Jamie currently teaches Leadership and Community Service at Ohio State Newark and has been involved with the learning community since it began in 2012.
+She currently serves as the Director of Retention & Student Success Initiatives and oversees many of the learning communities on campus.
+She is proud to be a first generation college student.
+In addition to her role as director, Jamie also teaches Leadership and Community Service at Ohio State Newark and has been involved with the SAGE learning community since it began.
 She is passionate about individually helping students create a plan for success that works best for them!
-She will be the co-instructor for the Scarlet & Gray Learning Community University Survey (EXP) lab.
 You can reach Jamie at:

 Tiyi M. Morris is Associate Professor of African American and African Studies and affiliated faculty in Women’s, Gender and Sexuality Studies.
 She received her B.A. in African & African American Studies and Liberal Studies from Emory University and a Ph.D. in American Studies from Purdue University.
 Dr. Morris has an interdisciplinary research and teaching focus that combines the fields of American History, Black Studies, and Women’s Studies and is the author of Womanpower Unlimited and the Black Freedom Struggle in Mississippi.
 Her work has also appeared in Southern Black Women in the Civil Rights Era (1954-1974): A State by State Study; Comrades: A Local History of the Black Panther Party; and Groundwork: Local Black Freedom Struggles in America.
 In addition to her teaching and research, Dr. Morris is a board member of Women Have Options, Ohio’s statewide abortion fund.